 "I can't say enough good things about Jim Schwartz," Belichick said Monday at Super Bowl LII Opening Night.
 "He's one of the smartest people I know.
 He's a really talented person.
 Look, I couldn't say a bad thing about Jim Schwartz."

-Schwartz said he learned how to coach by watching Belichick’s preparation and work ethic.
-He learned that operating the team was about details and having players in the best situation to be successful.
+Schwartz said he mastered how to coach by watching Belichick’s preparation and work ethic.
+He learned that operating team centered about details and having players in the best situations to be successful.

 “The biggest thing is preparation.
 Bill taught us that everything that touches the team is important,” Schwartz said during Super Bowl media night. “[He said] there’s no detail that is unimportant and that we need to plan for every possibility.
 He worked an awful lot of hours and realized that it doesn’t come easy in this league.”

 Those hours are something Schwartz uses when he coaches the Philadelphia Eagles’ second-ranked unit.
 Placing players in a position to be successful is something the coach learned from his early beginnings with Belichick in Cleveland.
 Schwartz noted how scheming is separate from calling a game that suits your players’ skill-sets.